Elderly woman looking up

 Dr. Schemmel

-Dr. Shemmel served as an optometrist in the U.S. Army.
+Dr. Schemmel served as an optometrist in the U.S. Army.

 The Stages Of Diabetic Retinopathy